-The nights are drawing in, the log fires are burning and snow is already upon us.
+The nights are drawing in, the log fires are burning and Guy Fawkes has put in his annual appearance.
 Which can only mean one thing – the 31 January self-assessment tax return deadline is just round the corner.

 It’s a tedious job at the best of times, which is why smart people get their accountant to take care of their self-assessment tax returns.
 Yet, rather than leave filing until the last minute, there are lots of good reasons to beat the self-assessment tax return deadline and submit your return early.

 1. It gives you extra time to plan for your tax bill

 You won’t know how much tax you have to pay until you’ve submitted your tax return.
 If you file it on the 31 January deadline, you’ll only have until midnight on that day to pay the tax you owe.

 On the other hand, if you file your return now, you’ll have a few weeks left before you have to pay.

 If you do your tax return now and realise that you’ll have difficulties paying the bill, then it also gives you more time to arrange a ‘Time to Pay’ agreement from HMRC.
 You can do this as long as you owe less than £30,000 and don’t have other outstanding tax returns (or owe other money to HMRC).

 On a more positive note, if you file early, you’ll get any tax refund owing to you early.
 That has to be a good Christmas present!

 2. It may help with your mortgage applicaction